devika-santhosh/devika-santhosh/README.md

 ![Git background](https://github.com/devika-santhosh/devika-santhosh/assets/125188753/27b10774-d69b-480c-bcbe-dab9dcc9a61e)

 <h1 align="center">Hi 👋, I'm Devika Santhosh</h1>
-<h3 align="center">As a passionate graduate in mathematics, my primary focus lies in applied mathematics, where I seek to explore its practical applications with fervor and enthusiasm.</h3>
+<h3 align="center">As a passionate graduate in mathematics, my primary focus lies in applied mathematics and Data Science, where I seek to explore its practical applications with fervor and enthusiasm.</h3>

 - 🔭 I completed my Master's in Math from **IISER Thiruvananthapuram**

 - 🌱 I’m currently learning **Machine Learning and Data Science**

+- ⚡Have hands-on Internship Experience in Data Science that keeps me on the ** Cutting Edge**

 - 💬 Ask me about **interests and experience**